Gillett, Colorado: History

+Founding and naming

-Gillett (sometimes misspelled Gillette) is a ghost town located near Cripple Creek in Teller County, Colorado, United States.
-The town underwent two name changes, first becoming known as West Beaver Park, then as Cripple City, and finally being named after W.K.
-Gillett, a railroad man.
-His partners, Henry Collbran, Irving Howbert, and Harlan Lillibridge created the Midland Terminal railroad, a branch of Colorado Midland Railroad.
-In addition to the station being named after him, Engine 1 of the Midland Terminal Railway, was also named for the same man, but later was changed to engine 54.
-William K. Gillett, was the company's auditor and served as President/General Manager from 1898 to 1905.
-The Gillett post office operated from August 29, 1894, until March 15, 1913.
-Gillett is famous for being the site of the only bullfight ever held in the US.
+Gillett (sometimes misspelled Gillette) underwent two name changes, first becoming known as West Beaver Park, then as Cripple City, and finally being named after William K. Gillett, a railroad man.
+The town was platted on January 19, 1894, by the Beaver Park Land Company.
+William K. Gillett's partners, Henry Collbran, Irving Howbert, and Harlan Lillibridge created the Midland Terminal railroad, a branch of Colorado Midland Railroad.
+In addition to the station being named after him, Engine 1 of the Midland Terminal Railway was also named for the same man, but later was changed to engine 54.
+William K. Gillett was the company's auditor and served as President/General Manager from 1898 to 1905.

+Railroad development and town growth

+The Midland Terminal Railway reached Gillett on July 4, 1894, and the Gillett post office opened later that summer.
+Early on, passengers and freight often continued between Gillett and the main Cripple Creek district by stage road due to the steep terrain, until additional rail connections were completed.
+With the decline of gold mining and railroad activity, facilities were moved elsewhere and the town's population fell sharply.
+By January 1895, a well-designed ore-treatment mill with a capacity of 50 tons per day had been completed at Gillett, a few miles northeast of Cripple Creek.